 - In June, UNTD received accreditation by the Southern Association of Colleges and Schools Commission on Colleges (SACS) retroactive to January 1, 2013.

-- The UNT Dallas College of Law admits first class
+- The UNT Dallas College of Law admitted its first class

 - Former Dallas Morning News Editor in Chief Bob Mong named President of UNT Dallas